Win-Win-Win for Cambodia

 Athit Kong

-Binding Brand Agreements:
+Binding Support Agreements:

 What are the Benefits?

 For the first time in the global garment sector, brands have signed legally binding agreements to support factories, workers, and wage improvements.
-These binding brand agreements, shaped by trilateral negotiations between brands, employers and trade unions, ensure concrete support for the implementation of collective bargaining agreements in Cambodia.
+These binding support agreements, shaped by trilateral negotiations between brands, employers and trade unions, ensure concrete support for the implementation of collective bargaining agreements in Cambodia.

 • Country Sourcing Volumes that secure Cambodia’s place as a key sourcing destination and incentivise factories to sign CBAs.